mattearly/dmpower/README.md

 # DM-Power-Core-Version
-A lightweight yet powerful command line interface tool for DM's running 5th edition Dungeons & Dragons.
+is a lightweight yet powerful command line interface tool for DM's running 5th edition Dungeons & Dragons.
 It is made entirely on C++.
-It uses data from the D&D 5e _Player's Handbook_, _Dungeon Master Guide_, & _Sword Coast Adventurer's guide_.
+* It uses data from the D&D 5e _Player's Handbook_, _Dungeon Master Guide_, & _Sword Coast Adventurer's guide_.
-This small program does not teach you the game.
+* This small program does not teach you the game.
 You will need the books.
 I recommend buying them from Amazon, a local game store, or any official retailer that supports Hasbro and WotC.
-My overall goal is to make this program simple enough that it does not require a how-to use document once you get it running.
+* My overall goal is to make this program simple enough that it does not require a how-to use document once you get it running.
 ### Featuring: *DM-Power*
 _It's DM Magic!_